 Not only can I now make credit card purchases abroad without incurring foreign transaction fees, but in many cases I can also earn a huge number of bonus points.
-For example, with the Citi Prestige® Card you can earn triple points on international airfare and hotel purchases (with great travel protection), while with the Citi ThankYou Premier Card you can earn triple points on all travel purchases abroad, including parking, taxis, public transportation, etc.
+For example, you can earn bonus points on not just international airfare and hotel purchases, along with things like dining, parking, taxis, public transportation, etc.

 While a lot of cards have no foreign transaction fees, that doesn’t actually mean you’re getting the same deal on all cards.
 The exchange rate can vary based on which card you’re using.

 MileValue links to the online tools which allow you to see the daily exchange rates being used by Mastercard and Visa: